 - How Trauma, Our Brains and Trust Impact Students’ Learning and How to Help

 - Meaningful Cross-Curricular Project-Based Learning Driven by Student Interests

 - Mindful Yoga

-Again here’s a link to sign up for a TLC workshop.
+Here is the link to sign up for a workshop.
 If there’s a session you’d like to attend, but the timing doesn’t work, please email me (email@example.com), and I can set up a one-to-one session.